Arize-ai/openinference/js/examples/langchain-express/README.md

 ## Getting Started With Docker-Compose

+Copy the `.env.example` file to `.env` and set your `OPENAI_API_KEY`.

 Ensure that Docker is installed and running.
 Run the command `docker compose up` to spin up services for the frontend, backend, and Phoenix.
-Once those services are running, open [http://localhost:3000](http://localhost:3000) to use the chat interface.
+Once those services are running, open [http://localhost:3000](http://localhost:3000) to use the chat interface and [http://localhost:6006](http://localhost:6006) to view the Phoenix UI.
 When you're finished, run `docker compose down` to spin down the services.

 ## Learn More